UVAdMIST/Norfolk_Groundwater_Model/README.md

 # Norfolk_Groundwater_Model
 This repository contains scripts to model and forecast the groundwater table level in Norfolk, Virginia using Long Short-term Memory and Recurrent neural networks.
 These models are created with Tensorflow and Keras and run on a HPC with an Nvidia p100 GPU.
 The modeling process has been broken into three steps: preprocessing, modeling, and post-processing.

+# Project Motivation
+There is a need for accurate forecasts of groundwater table as part of flood prediction in coastal urban areas

+- Coastal urban areas face recurrent flooding from storm events and sea level rise -- Expected to get worse as climate change continues
+- In these areas, the groundwater level is often close to the surface -- Exact height is only known at sparse points (wells) -- Can quickly rise in response to storms
+- High groundwater level decreases storage capacity
+-- Increases runoff
+-- Increases stormwater load
+-- Increases flooding during storms

 # Workflow
 ![alt-tag](https://github.com/UVAdMIST/Norfolk_Groundwater_Model/blob/master/Norfolk_GWL_Workflow.png)